compu-flair/Kaggle_Advanced_House_Prices/Instructions.md

 If you want a production-ready, portable, and reproducible deployment (the preferred method for most professionals):

-In case you're not familiar with Docker reference `Docs/4.Introductory_Docker.md` for [detailed explaination](Docs/4.Introductory_Docker.md).
+In case you're not familiar with Docker reference [Docs/4.Introductory_Docker.md](Docs/4.Introductory_Docker.md) for [detailed explaination].

 **Why Docker?**
 > Most professionals deploy with Docker because it guarantees that your application will run the same way everywhere—on your laptop, a server, or the cloud.
 Docker containers package your code, dependencies, and environment together, eliminating "it works on my machine" problems and making scaling, testing, and collaboration much easier.